 Another of Herbie Hancock’s early career milestones, Maiden Voyage finds the pianist and composer at the peak of his creative powers, supplementing the same line up from Empyrean Isles (recorded 9 months earlier) with tenor saxophonist George Coleman.

-Perhaps outwardly less daring than the group’s explorations on Empyrean Isles, the record features exceptional playing from all, resulting in a deep and accessible album full of varied solos, textures and harmonies, influenced by the modal jazz scene of the day.
+Perhaps outwardly less daring than the group’s explorations on Empyrean Isles, the record features exceptional playing from all.
+The resulting album is deep and accessible, full of varied solos, textures and harmonies, influenced by the modal jazz scene of the day.

-Listen out for Hancock’s melodic writing and arranging throughout, designed to conjure images of an oceanic landscape, again featuring compositions such as ‘Maiden Voyage’ and ‘Dolphin Dance’ that would later go on to become jazz standards.
+Listen out for Hancock’s melodic writing and arranging throughout, designed to conjure images of an oceanic landscape.
+Once again, it features original compositions (such as ‘Maiden Voyage’ and ‘Dolphin Dance’) that would go on to become jazz standards.

 Utilising the unusual front line instrumentation of alto flute, bass trombone and flugelhorn (none of which take any solos on the record), Hancock’s sixth album as a leader Speak Like a Child further cemented his reputation as an ever evolving, deeply lyrical and forward-thinking creative force.

-Much like how Hancock seeks to conjure images of the ocean throughout his writing on Maiden Voyage, on Speak Like a Child Hancock aims to capture certain childhood qualities that we lose as we enter adulthood, such as purity and spontaneity.
+Maiden Voyage was built around a nautical theme; Speak Like a Child turns attention to capturing certain childhood qualities that we lose as we enter adulthood, such as purity and spontaneity.

-Featuring an open harmonic landscape (in his liner notes Hancock alludes to the fact that he arranged the chord voicings for the front line instruments to generate a wide range of possible colours for the improviser) and simple memorable melodic themes, this is essential listening for all jazz fans, and an album that just gets deeper with subsequent listening.
+The compositions feature an open harmonic landscape – in his liner notes Hancock alludes to the fact that he arranged the chord voicings for the front line instruments to generate a wide range of possible colours.

 Fat Albert Rotunda (1969)

-Hancock’s first release after his departure from Blue Note, Fat Albert Rotunda was drawn together by a series of compositions written by Hancock for Bill Cosby’s cartoon show ‘Fat Albert’.
+His first release after his departure from Blue Note, Fat Albert Rotunda was drawn together by a series of compositions written by Herbie Hancock for Bill Cosby’s cartoon show ‘Fat Albert’.

-His first foray into the world of jazz-funk, and arguably signifying the direction that he would later take with Head Hunters, the album sees Hancock draw heavily from soul music, blending the sound of his Fender Rhodes, with catchy horn riffs and funky rhythmic comping.
+His first foray into the world of jazz-funk (and an early taste of the direction that he would later take with Head Hunters), the album sees Hancock draw heavily from soul music, blending the sound of his Fender Rhodes, with catchy horn riffs and funky rhythmic comping.

 The rich harmonies heard on ‘Tell Me a Bedtime Story’ showcase Hancock’s exceptional compositional skills, and features from the likes of Joe Henderson and Johnny Coles make this interesting record well worth seeking out.